-The draft plan is available for review until March 23, 2021 noon.
-Bi-State staff worked with the Transportation Policy and Technical Committees to draft the new five-year update.
-The update is anticipated to be adopted on March 24, 2021 by Bi-State Regional Commission meeting.
+The plan was adopted on March 24, 2021 by Bi-State Regional Commission meeting.
 The 2050 plan uses a base-year of 2015 and outlines transportation improvements anticipated through the horizon-years of 2030 and 2050.
 The benefit of updating a plan every five years is the opportunity to either maintain course on larger long-term projects, refine our direction on other projects, or take a new course due to changes in the metropolitan area, funding resources, or technology innovations.
 The plan's underlying theme is progress, innovation, and connectivity as our Quad Cities Region moves transportation plans into reality

 01-Connect QC 2050 Presentation (Part 1)